Course Policies :: 67-272

 Please note that office hours are subject to change and will likely change in the second half of the semester.

-Below is a list of the four Head TAs this semester and their primary areas of responsibility:
+Below is a list of the Head TAs this semester and their primary areas of responsibility:

-- Karan Bokil -- piazza and office hours
+- Max Kornyev or Eileen Chen -- piazza and office hours

 If you have a concern, please talk with the TA primarily responsible for that concern.
 However, if you have difficulty getting ahold of that TA you may reach out to another TA.
 These TAs work as a team and any of them can help you in a pinch, but if the situation is not an emergency or urgent, do not be surprised if they refer you to the appropriate TA for that issue.

 Lab TAs are primarily there to help with labs and answer questions on labs.
 They may be able to help with the project or other course-related questions, but for the most part, those questions should either be put on piazza or asked of the appropriate Head TA.